Empowering our community towards a sustainable and resilient future for Skerries.

 By resilience, we mean the capacity to recover quickly from difficulties; the ability to bounce back.

 We seek to build this through a focus on the systems of our town, as they relate to food, waste, water, energy, and skills sharing.

 This can mean, on a practical level:

-- contributing to waste reduction, e.g. through the promotion and support of composting;
+- contributing to the circular economy and waste reduction, e.g. through the promotion and support reuse, recycling, and especially of composting;

 - raising awareness around food issues, including the environmental and social impact of growing and / or purchasing food, food & transport (e.g. food miles), food waste, food citizenship and food security;